olivianhu/olivianhu/README.md

 ## Hi, I'm Olivia!
-* Currently a sophomore studying computer science with minors in economics and mathematics at the University of Pennsylvania. <br>
+- Currently a sophomore studying computer science with minors in economics and mathematics at the University of Pennsylvania
-- My main interests lie in software dev, web dev, and data science. <br>
+- Interested in software dev, web dev, and data science
-- I also enjoy reading, going to concerts, trying new restaurants, and creating art!
+- Also enjoy reading, going to concerts, trying new restaurants, and creating art!
+Reach out to me at (huolivia@seas.upenn.edu) to chat!

 <!--
 **olivianhu/olivianhu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.